 Looking for authentic Malay-style kampung food?
 Look no further!
+Try Gulai Ikan Temenung Haji Jamil.
 If you ever drop by Alor Setar, do try out this place!
-I’m not a fan of fried fish or fish curry, but my mom wanted to bring me to try this place out, so I went.
+I am personally not a big fan of fried fish or fish curry, but my mom wanted to bring me to try this place out, so I went.

 Located in the outskirts of Alor Setar at Kuala Kedah lies a quiant little restaurant called Gulai Ikan Temenung Haji Jamil, which is famous for its Gulai Ikan (Malay term for fish curry).
 I’ve always thought that Gulai originated from Malaysia, turns out that I was mistaken and it’s actually from Indonesia.